ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 See below viewing the React Component hierarchy using React Developer Tools.
 The grid is now part of the overall React component hierarchy.

 <image-caption src="reactui/resources/react-dev-tools.png" alt="React Developer Tools" centered="true"></image-caption>

+## Any Small Print?

+There are some good breaking changes, to do with stuff we could shake off, now that we are no longer wrapping React.
+These good breaking changes are as follows:

+1. When providing components (Cell Renderer etc), it was possible to provide CSS Classes to the hosting DOM element with the callback `getReactContainerClasses()`.
+This method is no longer needed as there is no longer a hosting DOM element.
+The hosting DOM element was baggage.
+1. Before to get a reference to an active React Cell Renderer the following code would be called: `gridApi().getCellRenderer().getCellRendererInstance()`.
+Now you only need to call `gridApi().getCellRenderer()`.
+The reason why you no longer need to call `getCellRendererInstance()` is that there is no longer a wrapper wrapping the React Cell Renderer.
+This method used to be on the wrapper which then returned back the wrapped React Cell Renderer (or a reference to the imperative handle if using React Hooks).
+The same is true for `getCellEditor()`, in that `getCellRendererInstance()` is no longer needed here either.
+1. Before when providing a Popup Cell Editor, the Cell Editor could implement the methods `isPopup()` and `popupPosition()` to have the Cell Editor in a popup and to optionally state it's position.
+In the React paradigm, it's required to know where a component is to be placed before it is created (which is not a constraint with our internal AG Grid rendering engine, where components can be created first and placed into the DOM second).
+To solve this, the Column Definition now has properties `cellEditorPopup()` and `cellEditorPopupPosition()` which should be used.

 ## Community vs Enterprise